 I could have had the maps scanned, but I like the quality of raking light cutting across the paper and the shadows created forming contours from the folds.
 In book binding terms, these folds are ‘valley’ and ‘mountain’ folds; appropriate for the subject matter.
 This process adds an extra layer, or it can be argued, an extra layer of difficulty.
 I never go the easy way around.

-Dan has completed the map photography back to 1553 so far, however the task of ensuring they line up accurately is pretty much impossible.
+Dan has completed the map photography back to 1553 so far, however, the task of ensuring they line up accurately is pretty much impossible.
 The width of the roads and the accuracy of the map erodes with time.
-So, I have decide to trace them as they are, with all of their nuances and inaccuracies; I am sure my own errors will creep into the work as I wonder through the streets tracing them with my pencil.
+So, I have decided to trace them as they are, with all of their nuances and inaccuracies; I am sure my own errors will creep into the work as I wander through the streets tracing them with my pencil.